|Nutrition Facts (per serving)|

 Blend it into mayonnaise, oil, or melted butter to make a dip for shellfish or a simple topping for fish (instead of using a sauce).
 It's excellent with vegetables as well, or try it on chicken.

-- Tips: Any spices or seasonings put on fish should be added only 20 minutes before cooking for thin fillets, or for about 40 minutes before cooking for thicker fillets or shellfish.
+- Any spices or seasonings put on fish should be added only 20 minutes before cooking for thin fillets, or for about 40 minutes before cooking for thicker fillets or shellfish.
 Otherwise, you take the chance of the fish disintegrating somewhat, and ending up falling apart or being mushy.

 - Always cover and refrigerate seafood when marinating.
 Fish left at room temperature can easily spoil.